apache/datasketches-website/docs/Quantiles/MomentsSketchStudy.md

 * "The moments sketch runs into numeric stability issues past <i>k</i> &ge; 15 on some datasets."
 Page 9, Section 6.2.2
 * "The moments sketch ... is most useful in datasets without strong discretization ...
 The maximum entropy principle is less accurate when there are clusters of discrete values in a dataset."
 Page 2, Section 1.

-Unfortunately, real data can be quite ugly as it can be highly skewed and with lots of zeros, nulls, and sometimes negative values.
+Unfortunately, real data can be quite ugly as it can be highly skewed and with lots of zeros, nulls, gaps, and sometimes negative values.

 ## The Input Data
 The data file used for this evaluation, *streamA.txt*, is real data extracted from one of our back-end servers.
 It represents one hour of web-site time-spent data measured in milliseconds.
 The data in this file has a smooth and well-behaved value distribution with a wide dynamic range.
 It is a text file and consists of consecutive strings of numeric values separated by a line-feeds.
 Its size is about 2GB.